www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Test security
 * Test legalities and privacy policy.
 ## Open Tasks
-* [ ] Reset the git repos, in order to prevent an unexpected state.
-* [ ] Reset .m2 folder, in order to prevent an unexpected state.
 * [ ] Sometimes submitting an optimization does not work.
     * [ ] This was caused by a bug in the LookupManager, when the persisted lookup got enabled.
         * [ ] Add a test for submitting optimization to the daily Codeberg CI.
         * [ ] Create test for lookup manager.
     * [ ] Maybe there is also a problem, when the submitted problem is optimized, but not fully solved. -> No, Playwright is not working.
+        * [ ] Try restarting Playwright instance.
+        * [ ] Maybe an error in the test causes problems for Playwright.
         * [ ] Maybe the problem is that optimization requests are being queue, but not processed yet.
           Thereby, the queue grows until something breaks.
         * [ ] Starting Firefox multiple times causes problems.
 See Codeberg.
         * [x] Is Playwright present in container in the correct version? -> Yes
         * [ ] Create only one Playwright servers, that has multiple tabs per HtmlClient in Java.
+* [ ] Reset the git repos, in order to prevent an unexpected state.
-* [ ] Create UI tester for text editor as well, in order to test both.
+* [ ] Reset .m2 folder, in order to prevent an unexpected state.
 * [ ] Execute more test at once, in order to have a better load test on production.
 * [ ] Synchronize Playwright in Container created by `network.execute` and in Network Bom, in order to avoid some Playwright integration issues.